FernandoBasso/devnotes/content/Programming/Closures.md

 A closure is a scope that is created when a function is declared inside another function, which means the inner function can access and manipulate variables from the external scope even after the outer function has returned.

+## When are closures useful?

+- Encapsulation and data hiding.
+- Remember state.
+- Implement memoization.
+- Create function factories.

 ## Closures for data encapsulation

 ### Counter factory example